 '''

 (at 0 (= (ready a) 5))

 (at 10 (= (ready a) 5))

-....

 '''

-can be added to the initial state.
+Is added to the initial state.
 We believe that this is an attractive approach as it ensures the flow of traffic into the system in a more realistic way rather than simply adding all vehicles at time 0.
-Also, we might use timed initial literals for defining temporary road blockages.
+We also use timed initial literals for defining temporary road blockages.